 - Security system: Location devices, alarms and other security features that protect your vehicle can help you save money.

-- Multi-policy: Pair up your car insurance with homeowners, apartment or even boat insurance to receive a discount
+- Multi-policy: Pair up your car insurance with homeowners, apartment or even boat insurance to receive a discount on each policy, with most insurers.

-- Multi-car: insuring more than one car with the same company will lower the premium with many companies
+- Multi-car: insuring more than one car with the same company will lower the premium with many companies.

-- Full pay: pay your premium in full each year to save money
+- Full pay: pay your premium in full each year to save money.

 The amount of each discount varies with each company, but the savings are always worth pursuing.
 When stacked together, you might be able to save a significant amount.

 Laura Adams, an insurance expert, says “Another way to make car insurance affordable for new drivers is to enroll in usage-based insurance (UBI).
 These programs use technology to evaluate your driving behaviors and patterns, such as how fast you turn and hit the brakes, your speed, mileage, and the times of day you’re on the road.
-When the data shows that you’re a safe driver, you qualify for discounts that could be as high as 50 percent, depending on your insurer.”
+When the data shows that you’re a safe driver, you qualify for discounts that could be as high as 50%, depending on your insurer.”

 The best insurance for new drivers